 Spiced Rosemary Bar Nuts

 - 1/4 cup brown sugar

 - 1 teaspoon cayenne

-- 2 tablespoons rosemary sprigs (remove from stem but then leave unchopped)
+- 2 tablespoons rosemary (remove leaves from sprig but do not chop them up)

 - Preheat oven to 350 degrees Fahrenheit.
 Spread nuts out on a jelly roll pan and place in preheated oven for approximately 7 minutes, or until fragrant.